-- A. Indirect costs are funds for the R&D institution to allocate to the expenses required for improving the research environment of the implementers participating in a project selected for this program or for enhancing the overall functionality of the R&D institution.
-The "Common Guidance for the Execution of Indirect Expenses of the Competitive Fund" (agreed upon by the coordination committees of relevant ministries and agencies on April 20, 2001 and amended on May 29, 2014) gives the following examples as the main uses of indirect costs. - 1) Expenses relating to management divisions - Expenses for development, maintenance, and operation of management facilities and equipment - Expenses necessary for management administration: Expenses for purchase of supplies and consumables, equipment lease expenses, miscellaneous expenses, personnel expenses, communications and transportation expenses, honoraria, domestic and overseas travel expenses, conference expenses, printing expenses, etc
+- A. Indirect costs are funds for the research institution to allocate to the expenses required for improving the research environment of the implementers participating in a project selected for this program or for enhancing the overall functionality of the research institution.
+The "Common Guidance for the Execution of Indirect Expenses of the Competitive Research Fund" (Agreement of the liaison meeting of relevant ministries on competitive research funds, April 20, 2001 and amended on October 1, 2021) gives the following examples as the main uses of indirect costs. - 1) Expenses relating to management divisions - Expenses for development, maintenance, and operation of management facilities and equipment

+- Expenses necessary for management administration:

+Expenses for purchase of supplies and consumables, equipment lease expenses, miscellaneous expenses, personnel expenses, communications and transportation expenses, honoraria, domestic and overseas travel expenses, conference expenses, printing expenses, etc